Why We’re Seeking to Unseal Court Records Involving Senator Perdue

 Ultimately, the parties in the Dollar General litigation settled.
 The settlement, according to an order by the judge presiding over the case, does not imply whether Dollar General was liable, nor does it hint at the strength of the case the shareholders developed.

 The result is that much of Perdue’s first deposition remains under seal.
-So sealed is his second deposition.
+Also sealed is his second deposition.
 In fact, many of the key documents the public could use to understand the case and Perdue’s involvement in it are hidden away in the files of Davidson County Circuit Court.

 The more than 90 documents sealed in this case include the shareholder’s amended complaint and arguments for and against a motion for summary judgment.